 Projects in Myanmar

-Myanmar is fast losing its elephants but has more potential habitat remaining than any other range country across Asia.
+Myanmar is fast losing its wild elephants but has more potential habitat remaining than any other range country across Asia.
+It is estimated that there is more than twice the amount of potential elephant habitat in Myanmar than there is in India and Thailand combined.

 Large areas urgently need surveying, as potential elephant habitat is at risk of deforestation, especially now that the country is more open to international trade.
 Conflicts between elephants and people living in areas converted for settlements and farming is becoming widespread.
 The survival of wild elephant populations is under enormous threat from poaching for ivory, skins and the smuggling of elephant calves into Thailand for the tourist trade.